IntelliJ Platform Plugin SDK Help

 /intentionDescriptions/QuickEditAction/description_zh_CN.html

-The proper directory layout/file name suffixes is the only thing needed for the translations to work.
+The proper directory layout/filename suffixes is the only thing needed for the translations to work.
 No additional actions like registering EPs are needed.

 Translated Elements